 Lois Oppenheim, Political Science, University of Judaism

-Evaluating Contemporary Chile through the Legacies of the Past: Allende and
+Evaluating Contemporary Chile through the Legacies of the Past: Allende

 Pinochet.
 Lecture, viewing of film Battle of Chile and discussion.